Loopring/protocols/packages/loopring_v3/DESIGN.md

 - 4 gas is paid for every zero byte of data or code for a transaction
 - 68 gas is paid for every non-zero byte of data or code for a transaction

 In the calculations below we use 68 gas/byte for our data-availability data.
-Please note that these numbers are **worst-case** numbers.
-We currently don't pack the data-availability data very tightly so there will be a lot of zeros.
-The gas cost in practice will be significantly lower (up to ~30% lower).

 #### Data-availability for ring settlements